 Specialized Risks: Thermal Burns and Electrical Hazards

-Food Safety Requirements
+Food Safety Requirements and Certifications

 In the high-stakes world of medical care and industrial safety, a glove is never “just a glove.”
 As we have explored, the difference between an industrial-grade barrier and a Class I medical device can be measured in microns, tensile strength, and stringent AQL scores.
 Choosing the wrong protection doesn’t just lead to material failure—it risks wound contamination, chemical exposure, and life-threatening allergic reactions.